shariq1989/cookbook/content/recipe/High_Elevation_Cookies.md

 1. Preheat oven to 375 degrees.
 2. Mix together butter, sugar, and brown sugar until smooth.
 3. Beat in one egg at a time, then stir in the vanilla extract.
-4. Dissolve baking soda into hot water and add it to the mixture along with the salt.
+4. Dissolve baking soda into hot water and add it to the mixture along with the salt, mix well.
-5. Stir in the flour one cup at a time and then fold in the chocolate chips.
+5. Mix in the flour one cup at a time and fold in the chocolate chips.
 6. Drop by large spoonfuls onto an ungreased baking pan.
-7. Bake for 15 minutes until the outside is brown.
+7. Bake for 8-10 minutes until the outside is golden brown.